A Strong Litigation Firm On Your Side

 We know that each party to a contract has different expectations, experience and knowledge of industry standards and procedures.
 We consider each client’s experience and expectations while drafting or reviewing an agreement or litigating a disputed contract term.
 We will guide you through the negotiations, dispute resolution and trial to achieve maximum results.

 Representative clients include corporations, LLCs, sole proprietorships, partnerships, individual directors, officers, partners, shareholders and employees in litigation involving breach of fiduciary duty, breach of contract, breach of restrictive covenants, breach of warranties and related business torts, as well as fraud and unfair business practices.

 Commercial litigation involving payment disputes may trigger the Pennsylvania Contractors and Subcontractors Payment Act (CASPA), the 2008 Home Improvement Consumer Protection Act (HICPA) or the 2009 revisions to mechanic’s liens.
 CASPA protects subcontractors and contractors, HICPA protects homeowners and consumers, and mechanic’s liens are important to all parties.
 Each provides for the right to recover interest, penalties and often attorney fees when an owner or contractor fails to perform according to contract terms or these acts, and each contains strict compliance provisions.

-Contractors who fail to use proper contracts and who fail to register with the Attorney General of Pennsylvania may be in violation of the Consumer Protection Act as well as HICPA, for which penalties may be applicable.
-Failure to secure a waiver of liens or to timely file a Notice of Lien may prevent recovery.
+Contractors who fail to use proper contracts and who fail to register with the Attorney General of Pennsylvania may violate the Consumer Protection Act and HICPA, for which penalties may be applicable.
+Failure to secure a waiver of liens or timely file a Notice of Lien may prevent recovery.
 Early intervention by an experienced lawyer who can review your contracts, aging accounts receivables and customer complaints will help contractors and homeowners avoid or minimize litigation or exposure.

 Construction industry claims frequently involve: